amartani/landrun/README.md

 ### Important Notes

-- You must explicitly add the path to the command you want to run with the `--ro` flag
+- You must explicitly add the path to the command you want to run with either `--ro` or `--rox` flag
 - For system commands, you typically need to include `/usr/bin`, `/usr/lib`, and other system directories
-- When using `--exec`, you still need to specify the directories containing executables with `--ro`
+- Use `--rox` for directories containing executables you need to run
+- Use `--rwx` for directories where you need both write access and the ability to execute files
 - Network restrictions require Linux kernel 6.8 or later with Landlock ABI v5
 - The `--best-effort` flag allows graceful degradation on older kernels that don't support all requested restrictions
 - Paths can be specified either using multiple flags or as comma-separated values (e.g., `--ro /usr,/lib,/home`)